ronynn/minimal-neon/index.md

 ## Project philosophy

+The minimal-neon theme is something I always wanted to put together.
+It gives the futuristic vibe one gets from the movies and yet remains eye pleasing and readable.

-The Comics theme originated from the idea of presenting a page with a colorscheme that excites the vision.
-It is intended to make it quick and easy for users to create a website.
-The theme is perfect for exciting projects, erring on the side of simplicity rather than flexibility, and provide users the opportunity to opt-in to additional complexity if they have specific needs or wish to further customize their experience (such as adding custom CSS or modifying the default layout).
-It should also look great, but that goes without saying.
+The theme structure is intended to make it quick and easy for users to create a website, it provides the user the opportunity to opt-in to additional complexity if they have specific needs or wish to further customize their experience (such as adding custom CSS or modifying the default layout).

 ## Contributing

-Interested in contributing to Comics?
+Interested in contributing?
 I'd love your help.
-Comics is an open source project.
+Minimal-Neon is an open source project.

 ## Author